seamplex/feenox/examples/README.markdown

 # Five natural modes of a cantilevered wire

-Back in [college][], we had this subject Experimental Physics 101.
-I had to measure the natual modes of two cantilevered wires and determine the Young modulus of of those measurements.
+Back in [College][], we had this subject Experimental Physics 101.
+I had to measure the natural modes of two cantilevered wires and determine the Young modulus of of those measurements.
 The [report is here][].
 Two
 comments: 1.
 It is in Spanish 2.
 There was a systematic error and a factor of two sneaked in into the measured values